 Northeast Indiana is intentional to collaborate.
 We improve what we already have and build new things.
 Above all, we continue to grow together.
 This growth not only benefits our region’s students, but it also provides you the talent you need to succeed.

 The Talent Initiative is a program initiated in 2009 as a result of a $20 million grant from the Lilly Endowment Inc. It is designed to accelerate education and training initiatives in science, technology, engineering, and math (STEM) in the Fort Wayne area.
+We also helped launch the Follow the Reader program to improve early literacy.

 Our regional leaders recognized the growing demand of employers for highly skilled workers, specifically in the defense and advanced manufacturing industries, and this grant was devised to jump-start the region’s talent pipeline to meet the needs of these industries.